 - 1. Remain completely inside the control booth during the exposure. - 2.
 Close the doors prior to an exposure. - 3.
 Always face the x-ray source (the patient) during fluoroscopy. - 4.
 Wear protective gloves if your hands are near the primary beam during fluoroscopy. - 5.
 Always wear a lead apron when performing portable exams.
 Failure to do so will result in disciplinary actions. - 6.
 All exposures must be made with the proper amount of collimation (never > than film size). - 7.
 Patients in or below child-bearing years must be gonadal shielded if shielding will not compromise the exam. - 8.
 Everyone that must be present in a radiographic room during an exposure must wear a lead apron.
 This includes family members as well as students. - 9.
 Follow the three basic rules of radiation protection: - a. minimize the time in an exposed area - b. maximize the distance from the source - c. maximize the amount of shielding whenever possible - 10.
-Radiation monitor badge readings are monitored regularly by the radiation safety officer (RSO), the Radiation Safety Committee, and the SOMI Program Director.
+Radiation dosimeter readings are monitored regularly by the radiation safety officer (RSO), the Radiation Safety Committee, and the SOMI Program Director.
 The sequence and dose level limits are as follows: - a.
 The RSO reviews radiation reports online in MyLDR on an ongoing basis. - b.
-Quarterly and annual ALARA reports are generated and presented to the Radiation Safety Committee, - c.
+Quarterly and annual ALARA reports are generated and presented to the Radiation Safety Committee.
+Note: St. Mary's Medical Center distributes and submits dosimeters on a monthly basis to all employees and students who meet the requirements for monitoring, even though the report from Landaur is received on a quarterly basis.
+See D for an exception to the quarterly report. - c.
 A hardcopy is placed into archive in SMMC Radiation Oncology for inspection review. - d.
 Any student that hits the ALARA II level gets a notification letter with their occupational dose levels and recommendations for dose reduction measures including removal from clinical rotations. - e.
 In addition to the online report, Landaur sends an alert email to the RSO if Level II is exceeded.
 They in turn will notify the Program Director who will contact the student.

 ALARA Investigational Levels (mrem per calendar year)

 Part of the body Level I Level II

-Whole body: head and trunk, active blood-forming organs, and gonads 125 375
+Whole body: head and trunk, active blood-forming organs, 125 375

+and gonads

 Lens of eyes 375 1125

 Hand and forearms; feet and ankles 1250 3750

 Skin of the whole body 1250 3750

-- 11. Always wear your radiation monitor badge (except when undergoing a radiographic exam as a patient).
-Lost or damaged film badges must be reported immediately.
-Students will not be permitted to attend clinical rotations without a radiation monitor badge.
-Badges are to be worn at the collar and outside of lead aprons.
-It is the student's responsibility to assure that badges are submitted monthly in a timely manner. - 12.
-Students will have access to a copy of their radiation dose accumulations on a regular basis. - 13.
-Students with declared pregnancy will receive a separate fetal monitor.
+11. Always wear your radiation dosimeter (except when undergoing a radiographic exam as a patient).
+Lost or damaged dosimeters must be reported immediately.
+Students will not be permitted to attend clinical rotations without a radiation dosimeter.
+Dosimeters are to be worn at the collar and outside of lead aprons.
+It is the student's responsibility to assure that dosimeters are submitted monthly in a timely manner.

-- 14. All students must turn 18 years of age prior to beginning the SOMI. - 15.
+- 12. Students will have access to a copy of their radiation dose accumulations within 30 days after reports are received by the RSO's office and the Program Director. - 13.
+Students with declared pregnancy will receive a separate fetal monitor. - 14.
+All students must turn 18 years of age prior to beginning the SOMI. - 15.
 Students are not to hold patients during exams when an immobilization method is the appropriate standard of care.
 This especially applies to pediatric patients when a Pigg-O-Statt would be the appropriate standard of care.
 Even if the facility does not have a Pigg-O-Statt, students should still not hold the patient. - 16.
 Students are never to hold image receptors during any radiographic procedure. - 17.
 This policy will be reviewed during student orientation.